Cohomological Hall algebras for Higgs torsion sheaves, moduli of triples and sheaves on surfaces: Torsion-free sheaves on

-It is instructive to compare this corollary with recent works of Negu{\c t}~\cite{Ne2,Ne3}.
-For any smooth projective surface $S$ and a nef divisor $H$, he considers the moduli space $\cal M$ of $H$-stable sheaves on $S$ with varying second Chern class, and for every $n\in \bbZ$ defines an operator $e_n:K(\cal M)\ra K(\cal M\times S)$ by Hecke correspondences.
+In view of Theorem~\ref{moduli}, it is instructive to compare our results with recent works of Negu{\c t}~\cite{Ne2,Ne3}.
+For any smooth projective surface $S$ and an ample divisor $H$, he considers the moduli space $\cal M$ of $H$-stable sheaves on $S$ with varying second Chern class, and for every $n\in \bbZ$ defines an operator $e_n:K(\cal M)\ra K(\cal M\times S)$ by Hecke correspondences.
 These operators generate a subalgebra $\cal A$ inside $\bigoplus_{k>0}\Hom(K(\cal M)\ra K(\cal M\times S^k))$, which can be then projected to a shuffle algebra $\cal V_{sm}$.
 The content of Conjecture 3.20 in~\cite{Ne2} is that this projection is supposed to be an isomorphism.
-The conjecture is proved under rather restrictive assumptions; for instance, it is required that $K(S\times S)\simeq K(S)\otimes K(S)$.
+This conjecture is proved under rather restrictive assumptions; for instance, it is required that $K(S\times S)\simeq K(S)\otimes K(S)$.